 After you have filed for divorce in Illinois and stated irreconcilable differences there is a mandatory two-year waiting period to finalize the case.
 The law states that the couple must live separate and apart for a minimum of two years.
 However, this can be waived if both parties agree.
 In this instance, the waiting period is six months of living separate and apart.
 Further, separate and apart doesn’t necessarily mean living in separate households.
 It simply means not living together as husband and wife would, even if under the same roof.

 However if you cite one of the “at fault” grounds for divorce, there is no waiting period before your divorce can be finalized.
-An at fault divorce is a very specific instance that lead to the irretrievable breakdown of the marriage such as extreme and repeated physical and mental cruelty, alcohol abuse, transmission of an STD or a felony (to see the whole list of grounds for divorce in Illinois click here to read our past blog post).
+An at fault divorce is a very specific instance that lead to the irretrievable breakdown of the marriage such as extreme and repeated physical and mental cruelty, alcohol abuse, transmission of an STD or a felony.

 As such, a benefit of citing irreconcilable differences for your divorce is that you will not need to plead specific instances of your spouse’s transgressions to prove he or she was at fault.
 This can save a lot of time, money, and emotional stress.